decentral1se/haskellbook-berlin/index.markdown

 We recommend a length of 2 pages, so that the PC and the audience get a good idea of your submission, but this is not a hard requirement.

-You can submit your abstract, as an PDF document, at
+You can submit your abstract, as a PDF document, at

    <https://easychair.org/conferences/?conf=hal2016>